Autistic Pride Day: Origin

+Development

 As autistic pride has continued to develop, autistic advocates have become increasingly professionalised, with Autistic Pride Reading incorporating as a charity in 2018, and holding a pride event which attracted over 700 people.

 During the COVID-19 pandemic, with physical events impossible, autistic advocates collaborated under the Autistic Pride Alliance to create an Autistic Pride Online Celebration which hosted speakers from four continents.

-Past events
+Autistic Pride Day 2020 was an eleven-hour marathon that was hosted on YouTube and the event was repeated in 2021.

+In Australia, an official Autistic Pride Day organization was created in 2023 in partnership with the City of Sydney.
+The organization released an official logo for the event, featuring three concentric infinity symbols, which are coloured with a gradient of red and green, intentionally avoiding the blue that is associated with Autism Speaks.

+Events

 There have been a number of Autistic Pride Day events hosted over the years to promote the self-affirmation, identity, dignity and equality of autistic people around the world.
 Most events happen during the summer months between June and August.
-The Lead Organiser for London's Autistic Pride, which is traditionally held on the Saturday closest to 18 June, officially known as Autistic Pride Day.
-For the last two years, most events dropped off the calendar due to the Coronavirus pandemic, replaced by an online global iteration.
-Autistic Pride Day 2020 was an eleven-hour marathon that was hosted on YouTube and the event was repeated in 2021.
-For 2022, many local autistic communities are hoping to get back to their previous planning of their events.